Tech-at-DU/BotShop-iOS/P07-Displaying-Cell-Data/content.md

 ```

 ## Associating Items by Dates
 Here, we'll be creating a function that will handle the items within the orders.
+Place this after the `setUpTableView()` method.

 Let's create a  `getItems()` function